Cavender-Bares-Lab/Data-management-lab/docs/user-guide/user_guide.md

 ### Why this webpage?

-Created, remove, and update documentation is essential for any organization.
+Create, remove, and update documentation is essential for any organization.
 This webpage was created for this aim using [Mkdocs](https://www.mkdocs.org/) to satisfy the documentation requirements for the lab.

-This webpage does not not replaceable data storage requirements (e.g., group/cavender, google drive, or local drives).
+This webpage does not replace data storage requirements (e.g., group/cavender, google drive, or local drives).
 However, it allows users to respond questions like: